 The side light and headlight indicator light illuminates when the side light or headlight position is selected.
 See "Headlight and turn signal switch" later in this section for further details.

 Slip indicator light (if so equipped)

-This indicator will blink when the VDC system is operating, thus alerting the driver to the fact that the road surface is slippery and the vehicle is nearing its traction limits.
+This indicator will blink when the VDC system or the traction control system is operating, thus alerting that the vehicle is nearing its traction limits.
+The road surface may be slippery.